ratsprotocol/rats-protocol-website/src/article/en/whitepaper.md

 If a user has funds on Chain A but wants to mine on Chain B, they typically need to go through 9 steps, each of which involves friction costs.
 Collateralize on Chain A → borrow → bridge (fee) → swap (fee) → farm on the destination chain → swap back (fee) → bridge back (fee) → repay the loan → un-collateralize.

-Through MAP Protocol, users can directly collateralize on Chain A, complete borrowing, mining, repayment, and collateral unlocking on the target chain, effectively skipping four instances of cross-chain bridge and exchange fees.
+Through RATS Protocol, users can directly collateralize on Chain A, complete borrowing, mining, repayment, and collateral unlocking on the target chain, effectively skipping four instances of cross-chain bridge and exchange fees.

 ## Omnichain Swap

 Omnichain Swap allows users to swap coins with substantially lower fees than traditional DeFi exchanges by connecting users to the best cross-chain DeFi protocols.
-By using MAP Protocol, developers can build a truly decentralized peer-to-peer omnichain exchange that enables users to swap any token on any chain.
+By using RATS Protocol, developers can build a truly decentralized peer-to-peer omnichain exchange that enables users to swap any token on any chain.

 Omnichain swap achieves omnichain swap aggregation by connecting every major DEX liquidity.
 Existing AMMs can be wrapped to achieve omnichain swaps from one asset to another without the need to modify any existing code.
 Users can swap from $ETH on Ethereum to $NEAR on NEAR Protocol in one single transaction on the source chain.

-In an omnichain swap built with MAP Protocol, users can add multichain coin liquidity in one pool, which means providing liquidity to token pairs from different chains becomes possible.
+In an omnichain swap built with RATS Protocol, users can add multichain coin liquidity in one pool, which means providing liquidity to token pairs from different chains becomes possible.
 Users can swap one token directly for another token on a different chain without using any intermediate token, such as stablecoins, thus enjoying the shortest route for omnichain swap.

 Butter Swap, the first truly decentralized cross-chain exchange that enables users to swap any token on any chain, includes all the above functionalities and officially launched on March 30, 2023.